Classic Albums - Led Zeppelin III

 5. Out on the Tiles

 "Out on the Tiles" is a heavy rock song in D major, driven by a powerful main riff that employs slides and power chords.
 The verses and chorus showcase Page's rhythmic prowess with syncopated rhythms and palm-muted power chords.
-The guitar solo is short yet impactful, utilizing the D Mixolydian scale and techniques such as alternate picking and string bending.
+The guitar solo is short yet impactful, utilising the D Mixolydian scale and techniques such as alternate picking and string bending.

 6. Gallows Pole